ptomulik/testmd/rst/README.rst

 Motivation
 ----------

-I wrote this extension for the following specific scenario (it's only an example, the tool is far more generic, and covers much broader list of use cases).
+The following was a motivating use case for the **Resubmit** add-on.

 My users send me spam samples (missed spam and false positives) and I have to resubmit it to McAfee.
 According to their article `Best Practices - Submitting spam samples to McAfee`_, the samples should be included as attachments into **new** messages.
 The emails with samples should originate